 - IP address (A numeric address given to servers)

 - City, State, and County

-Radius Bank is committed to keeping your information safe.
+LendingClub Bank N. A. is committed to keeping your information safe.

-Radius Bank utilizes advanced security technologies and processes to safeguard your information when you choose to bank with us online or by mobile device.
+LendingClub Bank N. A. utilizes advanced security technologies and processes to safeguard your information when you choose to bank with us online or by mobile device.
 We use a variety of methods to secure our network, servers and all of our web and mobile applications, including:

 - Top-rated anti-virus protection to help us detect and prevent viruses.

 - Advanced firewalls help block unauthorized access by individuals or networks.

 - Our information security team performs regular software updates to remain up-to-date on software security enhancements.

 - Login ID, password and security questions are used for authentication when accessing your accounts online or via mobile device and should never be shared with anyone.